 Innovation in Seoul

-The city ranked 12th on the 2017 Global Cities Index that studies the capacity of cities to disrupt through innovation.
-This is one position down from the 2016 result and four positions weaker than in 2012, when it ranked as the 8th most powerful city for its potential of global innovation.
+The city ranked 13th on the AT Kearney’s 2019 Global Cities Report, that studies the capacity of cities to disrupt through innovation.
+This is one position down from the 2018 and five positions weaker than in 2012, when it ranked as the 8th most powerful city for its potential of global innovation.